#Where to grab a feed

 There might be plenty to see and do (and, let’s be honest, plenty of highway to drive) as you travel west into the Queensland Outback, but there are no excuses for letting your tummy grumble along the way.

-From classic country bakeries and refined big-smoke worthy cafes to storied pubs, here’s where to eat and drink along the Outback Trail.
+From classic country bakeries and refined big-smoke worthy cafes to storied pubs, here’s where to eat and drink in Outback Queensland.

 #Urban Paddock Cafe